iShotFT/archivum/README.md

 ### Ports

 To obfuscate the purpose of this media server a little bit, we've chosen to deviate from the default ports used by these services.
+Only the plex container is exposed to the host machine (and due to the network being bridge, the world wide web), all other machines are only accessible through the nginx reverse proxy.

 Here are the port mappings being used:

 - sabnzbd
   - Configured port: 38080 (default is 8080)